dandi/handbook/docs/13_upload.md

-# Create Dandisets

-To create a new Dandiset and upload your data, you need to have a DANDI account.
-See [Create a DANDI Account](./16_account.md).

-## Create a Dandiset and Add Data
+# Create Dandisets and Upload Data

 You can create a new Dandiset at [http://dandiarchive.org](http://dandiarchive.org).
 This Dandiset can be fully public or embargoed according to NIH policy.
 When you create a Dandiset, a permanent ID is automatically assigned to it.

 To prevent the production server from being inundated with test Dandisets, we encourage developers to develop against the development server ([https://gui-staging.dandiarchive.org/](https://gui-staging.dandiarchive.org/)).
 Note that the development server